 Built mostly on the same platform, the Yuneec Typhoon H is the consumer drone, the H520 is the pro drone.
 The Typhoon H comes with the ST16 remote control, packing an Android powered OS and 7-inch display.
 The H520 uses the newer ST16s remote control, which is all the same as far as the display goes, but packs further connectivity and functionality for different flight needs.
 These are hexacopter drones, providing stable flight with redundancy of props in case of a failure.

 Taking their racing platform and down-scaling it to a drone that is safe to fly indoors, if you wish, the new Uvify OOri offers two of the three streaming video options we talked about today.
 There is a display built into the remote and the machine can connect to FPV goggles.
-We can’t wait to get our hands on this versatile little drone.
+We can’t wait to get our hands on this versatile little drone when it starts shipping in May.

 Parrot Bebop 2